Skip to content

 Once you know your organization’s mission and what you want to accomplish, the challenge is to convey your value proposition so that potential customers find it when they search.

-Conversely, if you are solving a unique problem, or your solution isn’t found with common search terms, look for alternative search terms for your product or service are more likely to show up in a search.
+Conversely, if you are solving a unique problem, or your solution isn’t found with common search terms, look for alternative search terms for your product or service that are more likely to show up in a search.

 2. Know your Competition